CalderaWP/Caldera-Forms/readme.txt

 * [Run Action](https://calderawp.com/downloads/caldera-forms-run-action/) - Trigger a WordPress action with your form submission.
 * [Sprout Invoices Integration](https://wordpress.org/plugins/caldera-forms-sprout-invoices-integration/) - Use Caldera Forms for [Sprout Invoice](https://sproutapps.co/sprout-invoices/) forms.
 * [Conditional Fail](https://wordpress.org/plugins/conditional-fail-for-caldera-forms/) - Set conditions to cause that if met will allow or prevent form submssion.
+* [Postmatic](https://calderawp.com/downloads/postmatic-for-caldera-forms/) - Subscribe users to your posts and comments using Postmatic.
+* [Mail Templates](https://calderawp.com/downloads/mail-templates-for-caldera-forms/) - Add your logo, and your brand's color scheme to your emails sent from Caldera Forms.

 = Premium Add-Ons =
 * [MailChimp](https://calderawp.com/downloads/caldera-forms-mailchimp-add-on/) - Seamlessly integrate MailChimp optins into your forms